Florriann Fehr, M.N., Ph.D.

 Affiliation: School of Nursing

 InterestsFlorriann teaches primarily in the areas of child growth and development and maternity health.
-She has clinical experience in maternity health, child health, womens health, family health, outpost nursing and child sexual abuse.
+She has clinical experience in maternity health, child health, womens health, family health, outpost nursing, street nursing, and child sexual abuse.
 Her research interests focus on womens health and family friendly learning environments.
+As well as, family experiences with pediatric cannabis-related interventions with autism spectrum disorder.

 Research InterestsFlorriann has conducted phenomenological research on students that are parents of dependents in nursing schools across British Columbia within a PhD disseration.
 The objective of the study was to investigate their lived experience of balancing family responsibilities with academic responsibilities.